SamHaoYuan/DSANForAAAI2021/README.md

 This folder contains the model that we have trained.
 Loading this model could directly check results.

 ## Baselines
 This folder contains all the baselines we compared in the paper.
-For SKNN, STAN,STAMP,Bert4Rec and CoSAN we implement them by ourselves referring to the original paper and open source implementation.
-For GRU4Rec and SR-GNN, we use the author's source code.
-For FPMC, we use the open source implementation.
+For SKNN, STAN,STAMP,Bert4Rec ,GC-SAN and CoSAN we implement them by ourselves referring to the original paper and open source implementation.
+For [GRU4Rec](https://github.com/hidasib/GRU4Rec), [SR-GNN](https://github.com/CRIPAC-DIG/SR-GNN), we use the author's source code and for [FPMC](https://github.com/DeepGraphLearning/RecommenderSystems) we use the open source implementation.